 - Scroll to "Price Lists" and assign

-Now: When users from that company log in, they automatically see their custom pricing.
+When users from that company log in, they automatically see their custom pricing at checkout.

 Best Practices for Managing Custom Pricing